 We sell our software products primarily to distributors and resellers.
 Our ability to effectively distribute our products depends in part upon the financial and business condition of our reseller network.
 Computer software dealers and distributors are typically not highly capitalized and have previously experienced difficulties during times of economic contraction and may do so in the future.
 In addition, the changing distribution models resulting from the Internet, from increased focus on direct sales to major accounts or from two-tiered distribution may impact our reseller network in the future.
-While no single customer accounted for more than 10 percent of our consolidated net revenues in the first quarter of fiscal 2003 or during fiscal 2002, 2001 or 2000, the loss of or a significant reduction in business with any one of our major international distributors or large U.S. resellers could harm our business.
+While no single customer accounted for more than 10 percent of our consolidated net revenues in the first six months of fiscal 2003 or during fiscal 2002, 2001 or 2000, we rely significantly upon major resellers in both the U.S. and international regions and the loss of or a significant reduction in business with any one of our major international distributors or large resellers could harm our business.